Logo

 Introduction to Dietary Fats

-Saturated fats have long been associated with adverse health effects when consumed in excess.
-They are known to raise levels of LDL cholesterol, often referred to as "bad" cholesterol, which can increase the risk of heart disease and stroke.
-On the other hand, unsaturated fats, particularly the monounsaturated and polyunsaturated varieties, have been linked to numerous Health Benefits.
-They can help lower LDL cholesterol levels and reduce the risk of cardiovascular diseases when consumed as part of a balanced diet.
+Saturated fats have been associated for many years with adverse health effects attributed to overconsumption.
+These substances are known to increase the levels of LDL cholesterol often referred to as "bad" cholesterol, thereby probably increasing the risks for heart disease and stroke.
+On the other hand, unsaturated fats- particularly monounsaturated and polyunsaturated fats- were touted to be linked with some Health Benefits.
+These fatty acids may reduce LDL cholesterol levels and the risk of cardiovascular diseases if a well-balanced diet is being followed.

 Sources in Food